GijsGroote/thesis/readme.md

 ## Thesis Reports

-The latest pdf files can be found in the [literature report](https://github.com/GijsGroote/thesis/tree/main/literature-report) and [thesis report](https://github.com/GijsGroote/thesis/tree/main/thesis-report) folders.
+In this repository you can find the latest PDF files for the [literature report](https://github.com/GijsGroote/thesis/blob/main/literature-report/report.pdf) and the [thesis report](https://github.com/GijsGroote/thesis/blob/main/thesis-report/report.pdf).

-Or compile the pdf files yourself:
+Or compile the PDF files yourself (requires [pdflatex](https://www.latex-project.org/get/#tex-distributions)):
 ```bash
 cd thesis-report        # or literature-report
 pdflatex report.tex     # create .aux file (report will miss all references)